manushree635/studious_ssl/README.md

 --------------------------------------------------------------------------------------------

 Official implementation of https://arxiv.org/abs/2109.08924 paper.
-This paper was submitted to Optimization for ML workshop (NeurIPS 2021).
+This paper was accepted at ICBINB workshop (NeurIPS 2021).

 ## Scripts
 | Notebook                  | Task                           |